fabltd/Apigee-labs/2-API First Design with OpenAPI/instructions/en.md

 3. In the left navigation menu, select **Develop > API Proxies > SMN-Labs**.
 To switch to the development view, click **Develop**.

-4. In the development navigation panel, click the proxy name **SMN-LAB3**.
+4. In the development navigation panel, click the proxy name **SMN-LABs**.

 5. To edit the metadata, click the pencil icon beside **Details**.